openscilab/dmeta/README.md

 ### CLI
-⚠️ You can use `dmeta` or `python -m dmeta` to run this program ⚠️ You can use the `inplace` flag in CLI to indicate if the action should affect the original file(s).
+⚠️ You can use `dmeta` or `python -m dmeta` to run this program

+⚠️ Use `--inplace` to apply the changes directly to the original file.

 #### Version
 ```console